Fostering a New Generation of American Manufacturing

 This propsal was endorsed by Dell Corporation and introduced in a bipartisan manner, allows proven Silicon Valley entrepreneurs a chance to apply their real-life experiences and business knowledge to identify new opportunities and improve current federal efforts to foster American start-ups and emerging businesses.
 The Entrepreneurs-in-Residence Act of 2013 allows for the placement of ten entrepreneurs per year, for a period of three years, in federal agencies as entrepreneurs-in-residence (EIR) to provide recommendations for ways to make agency services and operations simpler, more efficient, and more responsive to the needs of entrepreneurs, businesses, and all agency stakeholders.
 During their terms of no more than two years, these EIRs will be able to infuse many of the operational and creative solutions-oriented principles found in startups and small businesses into the inner workings of government agencies.

 The Manufacturing Extension Partnership Program

 The National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership (MEP) works with small and mid-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.
 The nationwide network provides a variety of services, from innovation strategies to process improvements to green manufacturing.
 MEP also works with partners at the state and federal levels on programs that put manufacturers in position to develop new customers, expand into new markets and create new products.
-Congressman Honda has been a consistent supporter of MEP, and now fights to ensure it receives sufficient funding each year through his role on the Commerce, Justice, Science Appropriations Subcommittee.
+I have been a consistent supporter of MEP, and now fight to ensure it receives sufficient funding each year through his role on the Commerce, Justice, Science Appropriations Subcommittee.